IOT-DSA/dslink-dart-schedule/README.md

 Following that: `1` is considered the highest priority and `9` is considered the lowest priority.
 A special event will always take precedence over a priority 1, even if the special event has a priority of 9.
 However special events of different priorities should follow expected behaviours.

+## Import/Export

+The export action on schedules will provide a JSON serialized representation of the schedule and its associated events.

+Import will attempt to add the JSON string as a schedule.
+If a schedule exists by that name, it will attempt to update that schedule instead.
+If the schedule does not exist, or you supply an alternative name, it will add as either a new schedule or update the alternative name provided.
+By default, the update will __not__ overwrite any existing events (as matched by Event ID).
+When overwrite is false, any conflicts will be discarded and if the defaultValue has changed, it will not be updated.
+Only new events will be added.
+If overwrite is set to true, the defaultValue will be updated and any events with a matching ID will be overwritten with the imported version.